 Old Town Basel features quiet, narrow cobbled lanes.
 It's fun to pick a lane and see where it takes you maybe even getting a bit lost along the way.
 The bright shutters on the buildings are positively delightful.

 Basel is a city of fountains.
 We've already talked about Tinguely Fountain which is a more modern creation.
 Walking around the Old Town we discovered a wide array of fountains to catch our fancy.
-The fountains gave us a good excuse to just walk around and explore at will.
+The fountains gave us a good excuse to just walk around and explore at will on New Year's Day.
 We never knew what we might find behind the next corner.

 Should Auld Acquaintance Be Forgot...Let's Make Some New Friends!